 Global VSAT Forum is an association of key companies involved in the business of delivering advanced digital fixed satellite systems and services.

 Satellite Operators

 Intelsat, Ltd. is a communications satellite services provider.

-Originally formed as International Telecommunications Satellite Organization (INTELSAT), it was an intergovernmental consortium owning and managing a constellation of communications satellites providing international broadcast services.
-As of March 2011, Intelsat owned and operated a fleet of 52 communications satellites.
+Originally formed as International Telecommunications Satellite owning and managing a constellation of communications satellites providing international broadcast services.
+As of March 2011,